documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 ## Wordpress Shortcodes
-Users who publish via WordPress can install a **Wordpress plugin** that lets you embed DocumentCloud resources using shortcodes.
+Users who publish via Wordpress can install a **Wordpress plugin** that lets you embed DocumentCloud resources using shortcodes.

 #### How to embed documents using Wordpress shortcodes
 1. **Download** the [DocumentCloud Wordpress plugin](https://wordpress.org/plugins/documentcloud).